Scissor Guard Triangle Set Ups: A BJJ Tutorial

 Scissor Me Timbers!

 The nice thing about shooting for these triangles (from both scissor guard and scissor half guard) is that, even if you miss, you're still in a fantastic defensive guard, maintaining the distance.
-It takes a few tries to be able to hit them real time, but after nailing your first triangle by utilizing that shin frame, you're likely to be hooked, and it gets considerably easier over time.
+It takes a few tries to be able to hit them in real time, but after nailing your first triangle by utilizing that shin frame, you're likely to be hooked, and it gets considerably easier over time.
 Be sure to visit our other triangle tutorials, including open guard triangle setups, triangle setups from side control, and escaping the triangle, among others, when you have time.
 Have fun, and let me know how these work for you!